-- Enjoyment of mathematics and applying mathematical knowledge to problem solving - Interest in increasing the depth of understanding by being able to undertake independent study to solve various styles of questions not just those taught in lessons - Exceptional algebra and number work involving surds and indices - Grade 7 or above at GCSE in order to be able to access the topics being taught
+- Enjoyment of mathematics and applying mathematical knowledge to problem solving. - Interest in increasing the depth of understanding by being able to undertake independent study to solve various styles of questions not just those taught in lessons. - Exceptional algebra and number work involving surds and indices.